/perspectives/sector-views/high-yield-and-bank-loan-outlook-may-2025

 Second Quarter 2025

 Still, the effective tariff rate remains over 10 percentage points higher than the start of the year, which will slow growth and impact some credits.
 Dispersion across credit has increased notably as investors isolated the likely impact of tariffs across issuers and industries.
-In this environment, we are maintaining a cautious stance, using the recent rally to cull vulnerable credits.
-We currently favor high yield corporates with stronger credit profiles and relative insulation to tariff impacts, while maintaining cash to capitalize on relative value opportunities as spreads evolve.
+In this environment, we are prioritizing quality and using the rally to cull vulnerable credits.
+We currently favor high yield corporates with stronger credit profiles and less exposure to tariff impacts, while maintaining cash to capitalize on relative value opportunities as spreads evolve.

 Report Highlights:

-• Spreads retraced quickly and, for the strongest credits, are now tighter than at the start of the year.
-Nonetheless, spreads remain wider year-to-date for the 80th percentile spread in tariff-exposed industries.
+- Spreads retraced quickly and, for the strongest credits, are now tighter than at the start of the year.
+Nonetheless, spreads remain wider year-to-date for the weakest credits in tariff-exposed industries.

 Macroeconomic Outlook